Skip to main content

 Still Have Questions?

-Book a free consultation and we'll assess your skin type, discuss your goals, and recommend the perfect hair-stroke technique for you - no confusing terminology required!
+Book a consultation and we’ll assess your skin type, discuss your goals, and recommend the right hair-stroke technique — whether you call it microblading or feathering.